 Once you are in India, you can turn up at any Railway Station in India and book trains in person (payment is by cash only).

-All Railway stations have someone who speaks English (at a smaller station, ask for the station manager) – and larger Railway stations have ticket windows that are dedicated to train bookings for foreigners.
-There is also a foreigner quota that is available only in person (or now on IRCTC too).
+Most Railway stations have someone who speaks English (at a smaller station, ask for the station manager) – and larger Railway stations have ticket windows that are dedicated to train bookings for foreigners.
+There is also a foreigner quota that is available only in person (or now on IRCTC too but only for certain classes and if you have registered with a foreign mobile number).
 Try and go to the station to book your tickets at the earliest chance possible, as the trains sell out.
 Beware anyone trying to point you away from the ticket office and towards their own travel agency (New Delhi is infamous for this!).

 Logistics of Train Travel in India